 The only way to find out if your child has the allergy cells in the esophagus is to do an endoscopy (a test under anesthesia using a light with a camera to look into the esophagus) and take biopsies (tissue samples) from the esophagus.
 This has to be done by a Gastroenterologist, also known as a GI doctor (a doctor who specializes in problems of the stomach).

-Since EoE can be caused by food allergies, the Allergists may do allergy testing to find out if your child is allergic to any foods.
-If they find possible food allergies, they may recommend that your child stop eating those foods.
-This is called the elimination diet.
-Another option is to only drink a specialized formula and not eat at all.
-This is called the elemental diet.
-There are 2 types of diets that Allergists use for EoE patients- the elimination diet and the elemental diet.
+Because EoE can be caused by food allergies, the Allergists may do allergy testing to find out if your child is allergic to any foods.
+There are 2 types of diets that Allergists use for EoE patients: the elimination diet and the elemental diet.

 What is the elimination diet?